This post contains affiliate links. Read my disclosure policy here.

 - 2 tablespoons lime juice , more to taste (sub lemon)

 - 1 chipotle pepper in adobo sauce + 1 teaspoon of sauce

 - 1/2 teaspoon salt , more to taste

 - 1/4 teaspoon ground cumin

-* Refrigerate and store in an airtight container for 5-6 days.
+- Serve right away or store in an airtight container in the fridge for 3-5 days.